maxtrx/LiquidLoadingIndicator/README.md

 # LiquidLoadingIndicator
 Loading indicator for watchOS.
-Project is based on EMTLoadingIndicator

-Usage: Only Swift Package Manager is supported.
-Add `https://github.com/Reiszecke/LiquidLoadingIndicator`, and add it to your WatchKit Extension.
+Project is based on EMTLoadingIndicator but I needed some customizations, SPM compatability and implemented some fancy that would be too much to expect to get accepted for a PR.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat
             )](http://mit-license.org) [![Platform](https://img.shields.io/badge/platform-watchOS-lightgrey.svg?style=flat